PDFWAC 296-155-56110

 (a) The threads of eye nuts must be fully engaged;

-(b) You must only use nuts for in-line loads;
+(b) The employer must only use nuts for in-line loads;

 (c) Components must be in good working condition prior to use.